 Port Orleans French Quarter (French Quarter for short) is conveniently located near Disney Springs.
 It sits on the edge of the Sassagoula River.
 Upriver, you will find Port Orleans Riverside.
 Downriver, you will find Disney Springs.
 While it is further from the parks than some of the more expensive resorts, it never seems to take long to get to any of the parks.

 Because of its compact size, you are never too far from anything.
 You can walk from one end of the resort to the other in less than 10 minutes.
 This means that there really isn’t a bad room.
 Every room is pretty close to the bus stop, pool, and main building.

 Another advantage to the small size of the resort is that there are fewer rooms and, therefore, fewer people staying here.
 This means it has the shortest lines for the buses at the end of the night.
 There are also fewer people crowding the food court and pool too!

 As you can probably guess, French Quarter’s theme is New Orlean’s French Quarter district.
 The buildings have lots of intricate ironwork on the balconies.
 There are alligators with musical instruments and a jester in Mardi Gras garb decorating the pool and walkways of the resort.

 Music reminiscent of New Orleans: jazz, zydeco, and blues, plays throughout the resort.
 And you can get the best beignets outside of New Orleans in the food court.

 This is great for returning from the parks, but means if you are on your way to the parks, you will have to endure 4 stops at Riverside before heading to your destination.

-During our two stays at French Quarter, there has only been once or twice when we had to wait more than 15-20 minutes for a bus.
+During our stays at French Quarter, there has only been once or twice when we had to wait more than 15-20 minutes for a bus.
 During those times, a cast member was very quick to call a bus for us.
 We’ve had much worse bus service at some of the other Disney resorts.

 Because Port Orleans French Quarter Resort is a moderate resort, it is in the middle price range for hotel rooms on property.
 However, because it has fewer rooms than the other moderates, the discounts offered at French Quarter are much smaller and fewer in number than you will find at the others.

 There are five different room levels at French Quarter: standard view, garden view, river view, pool view, and king bed.
-The room rates for each level is different.
+The room rates for each level are different.
 Standard view rooms are the cheapest and pool view room are the most expensive.
 The difference between standard and garden view rates is usually only a few dollars.

 We have always stayed in a garden view room at French Quarter, which comes with a beautiful view.
 On our first stay, our room was about 25 yards from the main building and about 15 yards from the pool.

 One of the biggest negatives of French Quarter, is that it does not have a sit-down restaurant.
 The only food option is the Sassagoula Float Works and Food Factory, which is the food court.
 Riverside, however, does have a table-service restaurant called Boatwright’s Dining Hall.

 The lack of a sit-down table service restaurant has never bothered us because we don’t typically eat dinner at our resort.
 We do enjoy going to Sassagoula Float Works and Food Factory for breakfast each morning before heading to the parks.

 French Quarter’s swimming pool, Doubloon Lagoon has a great layout and features a sea serpent slide with Neptune riding high upon its back.
 Kids love sliding down the serpent’s tongue into the water.
 My son loves this pool!

-Four nights per week, French Quarter and Riverside hosts their own evening campfires where you can roast marshmallows.
+Four nights per week, French Quarter and Riverside each hosts their own evening campfires where you can roast marshmallows.
 They also show movies under the stars four nights a week too.
 Each resort also has its own playground.